-The assertion is solely based on the observation of entry of Indian goods from Jaigaon to Phuentsholing, Bhutan.
+The assertion is solely based on the observation of entry of Indian goods from Jaigaon to Phuntsholing, Bhutan.

 In absence or rather inability to find the clear definition of the informal trade in Bhutanese context, it is treated in line with the three broad features elucidated in the paper.

-The paper does not conclude that all Businesses in Bhutan are operated by Bhutanese.
-At least, goods bought from Bhutan, Phuentsholing for the purpose of this paper, are said to have declared and taxes paid thereof.
+The perspective does not conclude that all businesses in Bhutan are operated by Bhutanese.
+At least, goods bought from Bhutan, Phuntsholing for the purpose of this perspectuve, are said to have declared and taxes paid thereof.

 [Disclaimer: The views expressed here are of my own.
 Written in June 2016 at Phuntsholing].